-8. Results
+VI.
+Results

-The effects of the number of coupon tests, the number of element tests, redesign of element tests and certification test are reported.
-As noted earlier, the nominal values of the number of coupon tests and the number of element tests are 50 and 3, respectively.
-The redesign of element tests and the certification test are included in the analysis except for the cases that investigate the effect of redesign of element tests and the certification test.
+In this section, the effects of the number of coupon tests, the number of element tests, redesign of element tests and certification test are reported.
+As noted earlier, the nominal values of the number of coupon tests and the number of element tests are taken as 50 and 3, respectively.
+The redesign of element tests and the certification test are included in the analysis except for the cases that investigated the effect of redesign of element tests and the certification test.

-8.1.
-Effect of the number of coupon tests
+A. Effect of the number of coupon tests

 The effects of increasing the number of coupon tests on the thickness and probability of failure are presented in Table 6.
 The thickness values provided in Table 6 are based on the load and material property values assumed in Table 5.
-As the number of coupon tests increases, the mean thickness is reduced (since B-basis value is increased), and the coefficient of variation of the thickness is reduced (since the coefficient of variation of the B-basis value is reduced).
-These two reductions have opposing effect on the probability of failure, and the probability of failing certification.
-However, the net effect is that both probabilities increase, indicating that the knockdown factor used by the FAA to compensate for small number of coupon tests (Eq.
+As the number of coupon tests increases, both the mean thickness is reduced (since B-basis value is increased), the coefficient of variation of the thickness is reduced (since the coefficient of variation of the B-basis value is reduced).
+These two reductions have opposing effect on the probability of failure, and the probability of failing in certification.
+However, the net effect is that both probabilities of failure increase.
+This reflects the fact that the knockdown factor used by the FAA to compensate for small number of coupon tests (Eq.
 6) is conservative, so performing more tests, actually makes the aircraft less safe!